encosianima/valuenetwork/docs/install.md

-All other Agents and Users will be created during the membership process of any context agent upgraded to an OCP Project (with moderated access and with public visibility), once its custom register form is set-up in the fobi system and connected to the project with its form slug field:
+All other Agents and Users will be created during the membership process of any context agent upgraded to an OCP Project (with moderated access and with public visibility), once its custom register form is set-up in the fobi system and connected to the project with its form slug field.
+To do that:

+  - If not created yet, go to 'your projects' page and create the new project, your agent will become a coordinator of this project.
+  - Choose a 'moderated' joininng style (or 'shares') and a 'public' visibility to have an external register form for non-logged users.
   - Go to `/fobi` url and create a form with the name of the project.
 Be aware of the resulting 'slug' by checking the url of the link to read the form.
     That slug will be the main identifier of the project in the local_settings file objects.
   - Define only the custom fields (questions) used in the project.
-Remember that the main user fields are already requested by the OCP (individual or group, first and second name, nickname/username, email, phone, address), so focus only on the really custom questions for the project context, and follow a few rules described below.
+Remember that the main user fields are already requested by the OCP (individual or group type, name and surname, nickname/username, email, phone, address and website), so focus only on the really custom questions for the project context, and follow a few rules described below.
+  - Add the DB Store handler in the fobi form 'handlers' tab.
   - Once the form is ready, set its 'slug' in the project's 'Custom project url slug' field.
-Verify the project's connection with its form with the links to view or edit that appear in the project's page.
+Verify the project's connection with its form with the links to view the form that appear in the project's page.
   - Check the local_settings objects are properly defined with the project's fobi 'slug' as a key for its options, and the project page shows the custom settings like the css and js rules, the background image behind the logo image, etc.